-/\ WARNING: Stay clear of any suspended load in the event of a power failure.
+/ WARNING: Stay clear of any suspended load in the event of a power failure.

 Although the lifter is designed to support the load for at least 5 minutes without power, this depends on many factors, including the condition of the load and the lifter's vacuum system (see INTENDED USE: LOAD CHARACTERISTICS and MAINTENANCE: VACUUM PAD MAINTENANCE, VACUUM TEST).
-If a power failure occurs, keep everyone clear of the suspended load until it can safely be placed on the ground or a stable support.
+If a power failure occurs, keep all personnel clear of the suspended load until it can safely be placed on the ground or a stable support.
 Correct any deficiency before resuming normal operation of the lifter.

-TO ROTATE THE LOAD
+TO ROTATE THE LOAD EDGEWISE

-√ WARNING: Make sure load is positioned correctly on lifter (see To ATTACH THE PADS TO A LOAD); unbalanced loads may rotate unexpectedly when latch is disengaged.
+WARNING: Make sure load is positioned correctly on lifter (see To APPLY); unbalanced loads may rotate unexpectedly when latch is disengaged.

 Remember that the load is longer in its diagonal dimensions than in its side dimensions.
 Make sure there is sufficient clearance for the load to rotate without contacting the operator or any nearby objects.
-Keep the load under control at all times, using hand cups or other appropriate means.
-Disengaging the pad frame's rotation latch allows the load to rotate.
-Pull the cable that hangs from the rotation release lever to disengage the rotation latch, and rotate the load to the desired position.

-To stop the load's motion automatically at each quarter turn, simply let go of the cable immediately after initiating the rotation, so that the rotation latch engages at the next stop.
+Maintain a firm grip on the pad frame or use other appropriate means to keep the load under control at all times.
+Squeeze the rotation release lever to disengage the rotation latch, and rotate the load to the desired position.
+To stop the load's motion automatically at each quarter turn, simply let go of the rotation release lever immediately before the end of the turn, so that the rotation latch engages at the next stop.
 Whenever rotation is not required, keep the rotation latch engaged, to prevent accidental damage to the load and possible injury to the operator.